 Pier 4: The beach here is open to non-motorized boats and is enjoyable for people of all ages.

-Pier 5: Three soccer fields, a picnic area, a fishing pier, and even an Ample Hills Creamery, may be found here.
+Pier 5: Three soccer fields, a picnic area, a fishing pier, and even an Ample Hills Creamery may be found here.

-Pier 6: Beach volleyball courts, a dog run, playgrounds, and the Governors Island Ferry are all located here.
+Pier 6: Beach volleyball courts, a dog run, playgrounds, and the Governors Island Ferry are located here.

 Further attractions include Jane’s Carousel in Fulton Street and St. Ann’s Warehouse, one of the children’s most loved things to do in Dumbo Brooklyn.